z-korp/daydreams/readme.md

 sh ./docker.sh

-# we use bun as it is nice for development
+# This runs the long term goal example - which includes a goal manager and executes tasks
+bun goal

+# This runs the task example - which is a simple agent that can execute tasks directly
-bun dev
+bun task
 ```

 ## 1. Overview